Content

 2.7 How can I attach a prop to an avatar?

-There is an example file called linkbones.py.
-It can be found in your installation path under examples/avatar.
+There is an example file in the Vizard install path under \examples\avatar\linkbones.py.

 2.8 How can I make the avatar keep eye contact with the user?